hyunikn/json-den-java/README.md

 * It supports binary operations `intersect`, `subtract` and `merge` on JSON objects and arrays.
 * It supports C-style line and block comments in JSON texts.
 Instead of the common approach, minifying JSON texts before parsing, its parser recognizes comments so that it can preserve and report the original row and column offsets of tokens on syntax errors, which is imposible in the minifying approach.
 * It preserves block comments that are specified so;
     start comments you want to preserve with "/\*\*", not just with "/\*".
     Unlike the ordinary ones, such comments are not erased while parsing, kept in internal representation, and printed back when stringified.

 For more information, download the source code, run `gen-apidocs.sh` included, and see the generated API documentation.

 Json-den-java is under BSD-2 license.

 ## Examples
+Following are code snippets in com.github.hyunikn.jsonden.example.Example class and their console outputs when run.

 ### Sample JSON files